MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 > [!TIP]
 > If you're using a numeric keypad, the decimal separator key may output a character other than a period (.).
 To switch to a period, select the <kbd>Alt</kbd>+<kbd>Decimal Separator</kbd> keys on the numeric keypad.
 When you want to switch back, select <kbd>Alt</kbd>+<kbd>Decimal Separator</kbd> again.
 For more information, see [Setting the decimal separator used by numeric keyboards](ui-enter-data.md#decimal).

 > [!NOTE]
-> If the field you filter on is of type Text, then lexiographic ordering is used to determine what is included in the interval.
-For such fields that are used to store integers, this can lead to the (unexpected) result that a filter on 10000..10042 will also include values 100000 and 1000042.
+> If the field that you filter on is of type Text, then lexiographic ordering is used to determine what's included in the interval.
+For such fields that are used to store integers, this can lead to the (unexpected) result that a filter on 10000..10042 also includes values 100000 and 1000042.

 #### (&#124;) Either/or